mezod/awesome-indie/README.md

  <!-- https://training.kalzumeus.com/newsletters/archive/validating_product_ideas -->
  - 'where to advertise my project'
  - 'what paid ads work better'
+ - 'i've got 100 users, how to grow'
+ - 'how do i deal with support'
  - 'types of digital products'

-Help me make a proper list of specific needs!
+Help me make a proper list of specific topics!